Commercial Finance

 Typical LVR ranges for retail property

-Looking for finance to buy a retail property?
+Looking for finance on a retail property?

 What lenders look for in a retail property loan